Skip to content

 General

 You may feel stuck, resistant to change, or caught in a repetitive cycle you don't know how to break.
 Step back to see the pattern before trying to push through.
+The reversed message does not make the card bad; it shows where the energy may be blocked, overused, or expressed through fear.

 Love

 Reversed in love, the Wheel can indicate stalled progress, repeated relationship patterns, or resistance to a necessary ending or beginning.
 The cycle doesn't break until you see it.
+In love, reversed energy often asks for a slower conversation and fewer assumptions about what the other person means.

 Career

 Reversed in career, setbacks, delays, or feeling stuck in an unrewarding cycle are likely.
 Small strategic pivots often unlock what large ones cannot.
+Professionally, it may point to a pattern that needs adjustment before the next opportunity can feel stable.

 Advice